AlbertVeli/heightmap/README.md

 Use for instance google maps to figure out longitude/latitude.
 Zoom into an area and click on the share button (right of the print button) to copy the URL.
-You should get an URL like this:
+You should get an URL like:

 https://maps.google.com/?ll=59.611518,16.541634&spn=0.127302,0.42469